 Spend a few minutes journaling.

 Journaling is a great way to be able to process all of your thoughts.
-You can use it as a way to ponder negative thoughts and to reshape them.
+You can use it as a way to ponder negative thoughts and reshape them.
 Creative journaling allows a safe place that you can use to explore your imagination.
 Even just spending a few minutes each day to record the good things in a gratitude journal can help to boost your confidence and shift your overall mood.

 Ask a friend or loved one for help.